yashwanth-yasp/devops-notes/kubernetes/internals/hpa-vpa.md

 - Cluster autoscaler
   - when the node is reaching it's limit, you can invoke the CA to add machines

-- HPA also has a controller which monitors a table for HPA and when the resource column exceeds a given limit, the HPA controller hits the replicaset to add more machines, which hits the replica set which hist the api server to add more pods
+- HPA also has a controller which monitors a table for HPA and when the resource column exceeds a given limit, the HPA controller hits the replicaset to add more machines, which hits the replica set which hits the api server to add more pods
 - When HPA is created, a metric server is created to monitor the pods
-- yesṭeee